• Skip to main content

 Maizhokunggar County

 It is a county under Lhasa City, located in the upper reaches of Lhasa River.
-It is adjacent to Gongbo Gyamda of Nyingchi City in the east, Sangri County, Nedong District, and Zhanang County of Shannan City in the south, Dagze District and Lhunzhub County in the west, and Lhari County in the north.
+It is adjacent to Gongbo Gyamda of Nyingchi City in east, Sangri County, Nedong District, and Zhanang County of Shannan City in south, Dagze District and Lhunzhub County in west, and Lhari County in north.

 In September 1959, Maizhokunggar Zong and Zhikong Zong were merged and officially to establish Maizhokunggar County with county seat of Gongka Town which is 68 kilometers from Lhasa City, 130 kilometers from Lhasa Gongga Airport, and 87 kilometers from Lhasa Railway Station.